The process of recording an electrical activity of your heart is known as electrocardiogram (ECG).

 You will be asked to lie down on your back.
 The technician will take down your medical details.
 He or she will clean all your areas including arms, legs, and chest and also attach electrode patches in those areas.
 You will be asked to stay still and hold your breath.
 Remain calm and relaxed during the procedure of ECG recording.
 The results might be altered if the device detects any movements like shivering and muscle tremors.

-The electrodes are connected by wires to a machine that converts the electrical signals from the heart into wavy lines, which are printed on paper and reviewed by the doctor.
+The electrodes are connected to the machine by wires those which are known to convert electrical signals from your heart to wave like lines.
+These are printed on paper as they are seen and reviewed by the doctor.

-A person who has had a heart attack or who may have heart disease may need more than one ECG.
+While some heart conditions are not easily detected, others may not produce any changes to the ECG.
+A person who has a heart attack may never have a heart disease that might need more than one ECG.